iukadike/blog/_posts/2023-09-10-format-string-attack.md

 #### Getting a Reverse Shell

-Getting a shell is more interesting than running arbritrary commands.
+Getting a shell is more interesting than running arbitrary commands.
 The goal of this task is to get a shell on the target server, so we can type any command we want.

-To achieve this all that needs to be edited is the command argument of the bash command in the shell code.
+To achieve this, all that needs to be edited is the command argument of the bash command in the shell code.

 ```python
 #!/usr/bin/python3